-3.3 Statistics
+2.2.3 Statistics

-Statisticians have always fought for better DQ.
+Statisticians have always worked for better DQ.
 That is why we worry about outliers and long-range dependence and exploratory methods.
 It is why we study robust statistics, and stress the need to understand the science and to talk to domain experts before undertaking an analysis.

-Some statistical contributions to DQ are substantial.
+An indeed, some statistical contributions to DQ are substantial.